-Day 3 of the 2021 Cheltenham Festival features the Stayer’s Hurdle and one of the bankers of the Festival for many – Paisley Park.
-The first race on day 3 is at 1.30pm on Thursday 16th March and you can see all our Cheltenham day 3 tips below.
+Day 3 of the 2021 Cheltenham Festival features the Stayer’s Hurdle and the Ryanair Chase.
+The first race on day 3 is at 1.30pm on Thursday 18th March and you can see all our Cheltenham day 3 tips below.

 Things get underway with the Novices’ Chase and then the Pertemps final on day 3 of the 2021 Cheltenham Festival.
 From there, things get really exciting with the Ryanair Chase and then the Championship race on day 3, the Stayers’ Hurdle.